 This page was last updated on 07 January 2021.

-The RYA are committed to our fundamental principles of supporting our boating community to be considerate and conservative in our return to the water.
+The RYA is committed to our fundamental principles of supporting the boating community to be considerate and conservative during the coronavirus pandemic.

-The regulations in England, Scotland, Wales and Northern Ireland are now significantly diverse.
+The regulations in England, Scotland, Wales and Northern Ireland continue to differ, but are still aimed at controlling the virus.
 RTCs should make sure they are familiar with both the regulations and guidance in their location.

 The COVID-19 restrictions continue to differ for each of the Home Countries.
-Centres must make sure they are familiar with and continue to follow their local Government guidance.
 For further details, please follow the links below: